-- Fixed assets are stated at historical cost less accumulated depreciation.
+- i.
+Fixed assets are stated at historical cost less accumulated depreciation.
 Cost includes freight, duties, taxes and incidental expenses related to the acquisition and installation of the asset. - ii.
-Fixed assets other than application software costing less than Rs 30 thousand are written off in the Profit and Loss Account. - iii.
+Fixed assets other than application software costing less than Rs.
+30 thousand are written off in the Profit and Loss Account. - iii.
 Depreciation on fixed assets is provided on straight-line basis over the estimated useful life of the assets as determined by the Management.
 The rates for this purpose are as follows:

-Asset Type Depreciation rate per annu
+Asset Type Depreciation rate per annum

 Cost of buildings 2.5%

 Other fixed assets

-- Furniture, fixtures and office equipment 10%
+Furniture, fixtures and office equipment 10%

 - Vehicles 20%

-Electronic Data Processing (EDP) hardware 33.33%
+- Electronic Data Processing (EDP) hardware 33.33%

-Communication equipment 20.00%
+- Communication equipment 20.00%

 - Application software 33.33%

-iv.
-Depreciation for the entire month is charged in the month in which the asset is purchased.
+- iv.
+Depreciation for the entire month is charged in the month in which the asset is purchased. - v.

-- v.
 Depreciation for the entire month is charged in the month of sale if the asset is sold after 15th day of the month.
 Depreciation is not provided for the month of sale if the asset is sold on or before 15th of the month. - vi.
-Leasehold improvements are depreciated over the residual period of the lease or over a period of 10 years whichever is shorter. - vii.
-Software which is capitalized as part of fixed assets is depreciated on a straight-line basis over its estimated useful life. - viii.
+Leasehold improvements are depreciated over the residual period of the lease or over a period of 10 years whichever is shorter, except as indicated in viii below. - vii.
 If at the Balance Sheet date there is an indication that an impairment of fixed assets exists, the recoverable amount is reassessed and the asset is reflected at the recoverable amount.
 The reduction is treated as an impairment loss and is recognised in the Profit and Loss Account.
-If at the Balance Sheet date there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the asset is reflected at the recoverable amount subject to a maximum of depreciable historical cost. - ix.
-Leasehold land is amortised over the period of lease.
+If at the Balance Sheet date there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the asset is reflected at the recoverable amount subject to a maximum of depreciable historical cost. - viii.
+Leasehold land and building thereon is amortised over the period of lease.
 The lease period of land, acquired by the Bank from Brihanmumbai Municipal Corporation ('BMC') on which the Bank has two buildings has expired in September 2001 & September 2004 respectively.
 The Bank has applied for renewal of the lease and the Bank's solicitor has advised that it is a normal market practice that the lease would get renewed at least for another 30 years.
-Accordingly, the Bank has amortised the leasehold improvements upto September 2031 and September 2034 respectively.
+Accordingly, the Bank has amortised the leasehold land and building thereon amounting to Rs.
+689,647 thousands upto September 2031 and September 2034 respectively.